OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 A change in a meter's graphic unit will likely change the graphable meters and groups.
 While it could be handled in real-time, this is only for admins and these changes are not likely to be done very often.
 Thus, the admin will be told that they need to reload OED to see the change.
 A user will see the change the next time they reload and that delay is fine.

-A feature that would be desirable is to list all compatible units for the meter as is suggested for groups.
+TODO A feature that would be desirable is to list all compatible units for the meter as is suggested for groups.
 As with groups, this isn't strictly necessary as a similar workaround will get the needed information.
 This would be viewable by any user and not just admins.

 ### group-viewing-pages

+Note that OED went to a modal system where there is a popup for editing, creating and viewing all details on an item.
+Thus, the first page shows the basic info on the items where each item is on a card.
+The card also has a button to edit/view more details (if the item has lots of other information such as meters).
+There is also a button to get a popup to create a new item rather than going to a new page.
+This has not been done for the group pages.
+The group page is currently different than the other pages, esp. meters, so here is how it should look:

+- The card will have the name and default graphic unit of the group for everyone.
+If the user is an admin then they can also see the gps, area and the first (about) 20 characters of the note (it should be whatever can fit on one line one the card width).
+There will also be a button to see more info where it also says edit if an admin.
+If the user clicks this button they will see a popup with:
+  - If non-admin, then they see the immediate meters and groups along with the deep meters of the group as they currently do if they click on a group.
+There is a button to close the popup.
+  - If an admin, they see what the non-admin sees but also the DB id for the group (that cannot be edited).
+All other items can be edited where editing the child meters and groups is discussed below.

+The code for the meter, unit and conversion pages should be considered so we are consistent in all the code.

-The group page needs to have the [default_graphic_unit](#default_graphic_unit) added as was done for meters.
-Note in this case it is both on the viewing page for edits and on the group creation page and only applies when the admin is logged in.
-One other difference is the menu will also include the "no unit" option and that will be the default value on group creation unless the admin chooses another value.
+TODO The group page needs to have the [default_graphic_unit](#default_graphic_unit) added as was done for meters.
+This is on all pages/modals and everyone can see this information One other difference is the menu will also include the "no unit" option (now allowed on meter page) and that will be the default value on group creation unless the admin chooses another value.
 Finally, the way to determine the values to display on the default graphic unit menu is different than for meters as [described elsewhere](#determining-compatible-units):

     Set allowedDefaultGraphicUnit = unitsCompatibleWithMeters(metersInGroup(group_id))

 and "no unit" is also added (with id -99).
 When this needs to happen is described below.
-Note that "no unit" for the default graphic unit will be stored as null in the database.
+Note that "no unit" for the default graphic unit will be stored as null in the database (already done via the model).

-As long as this page is being updated, it will be modified so non-admins can only see displayable groups.
-This partly addresses [issue #414](https://github.com/OpenEnergyDashboard/OED/issues/414) where the other part is address in [group graphic menus](#changes-to-meters-groups-dropdown-menus).

-When the admin edits a group, the default graphic unit can be set via a dropdown menu and has the current value selected when created.
+When the admin edits a group, the default graphic unit can be set via a dropdown menu and has the current value selected when displayed.

 When an admin creates a group, there is a dropdown to select the default graphic unit as with editing a group where "no unit" is selected.
 Before saving the group, an admin should (but is not required to) choose a default graphic unit to eliminate "no unit" since [this restricts certain graphing choice](#default_graphic_unit).

 Allowing an admin to select/add/remove multiple meters and/or groups at a time during creation and editing means incompatible changes between these meters/groups is possible.
 As a result, OED will be removing this feature.
 When there was only one unit in OED this was not an issue.
 The meter and group menus will remain as they are on the group admin pages but as soon as a new choice is selected the menus on the page must be updated.
 The create page looks the same where the selected item is then displayed at the top and removed from the menu choices.
 For the edit page, a select causes that meter/group to immediately go to the other menu of that type.
 This means the meter/group switches between left column of Child meter/group and the right column of Unused meter/group.
 For example if an unused meter is selected, it is no longer unused and becomes part of the Child meters and its menu.
 After this, all menu choices must be updated as described below.
 As a result, the arrows will be removed from the groups pages for creating and editing and this eliminates [issue #413](https://github.com/OpenEnergyDashboard/OED/issues/413) once completed.
+Note the recent switch to using modals for editing and creating means only one group can be edited at a time and is consistent with these plans.

 The compatible units of a group has impacts as discussed below.
 Note this only applies to admins since they are the only ones who can make changes.
 This will naturally happen since the page only displays these items if an admin.
 There are two cases: